liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/07-embedding-portlets-in-themes-and-layout-templates.markdown

 +$$$

-**Note:** In some cases, a default portlet is already provided by Liferay to fulfill certain requests.
+**Note:** In some cases, a default portlet is already provided to fulfill certain requests.
 You can override the default portlet with your custom portlet by specifying a higher service rank.
 To do this, set the following property in your class' `@Component` declaration: